 Unlock a Battery-Less Future with Energy Harvesting

 The expected life span of a battery in an internet of things (IoT) device is 1-3 years.
-While there are tips and tricks to lengthen battery life, the future of IoT design is headed towards a battery-less future.
-Battery-free IoT device design is enabled through energy harvesting (EH) methods.
-Energy harvesting provides a cost-friendly, sustainable way to lengthen the performance of battery life, field nodes, and devices.
+While there are strategies to extend battery life, the future of IoT design is steering towards a battery-less horizon, made possible by energy harvesting.
+Energy harvesting offers a cost-effective and sustainable means to enhance the longevity and performance of battery life, field nodes, and devices.

 What is Energy Harvesting?

-Energy harvesting is a next-generation method of powering embedded systems by generating energy from environmental resources like solar, wind, thermal, and electromagnetic waves.
+Energy harvesting represents the next generation of powering embedded systems by harnessing energy from environmental resources like solar, wind, thermal, and electromagnetic waves.
 The global energy harvesting system market size was valued at USD 452.2 million in 2020 and is expected to grow at a compound annual growth rate (CAGR) of 10.2% from 2020 to 2028.
-Common EH systems include:
+Common EH applications include:

 Figure 1: Why is there a predicted decline of future IoT devices?